papivot/kickstart-pks-on-aws/README.md

 -   ops_manager_ami: **(optional)** Ops Manager AMI, get the right AMI according to your region from the AWS guide downloaded from [Pivotal Network](https://network.pivotal.io/products/ops-manager) (if set to `""` no Ops Manager VM will be created)
 -  rds_instance_count: **(default: 0)** Whether or not you would like an RDS for your deployment

+#### NOTE
+For the demo/POC purpose, we will not be deploying/using custom certificates.
+We will be leveraging self signed certificates.
+As a result, the following tweake

 Once the file has been updates, deploy the environment using terraform.

 ```console